-We introduce the definition of \emph{cutting edges}, \emph{cutting graphs}, and \emph{cutting paths} and prove that the domain can be decomposed into 2.5D independent partitions (as defined in~\Cref{sec:spacetime_formulation}) as connected components isolated by cutting graphs.
+We introduce the definition of \emph{cutting edges}, \emph{cutting graphs}, and \emph{cutting paths} and prove that the domain can be decomposed into 2.5D independent partitions (as defined in~\Cref{sec:space_formulation}) as connected components isolated by cutting graphs.

 \textbf{Cutting edges}.
-Formally, with a partition $PQ$, edges $uv\in P$ and $u^\prime v^\prime$ form a pair of cutting edges if there exists edge $u^\prime v^\prime\in Q$, where $u^\prime$ and $v^\prime$ are the next node of $u$ and $v$, respectively.
-As shown in an example in \Cref{fig:divide}~{(a)}, a pair of cutting edges is a 4-node cycle formed by four edges: a lower-mesh edge $n_1n_9$, an upper-mesh edge $n_1^\prime n_9^\prime$, $n_1n_1^\prime$, and $n_9n_9^\prime$. \begin{restatable}{assumption}{myassumption} The lower/upper mesh and time are sufficiently refined such that for any point $x$ on a cutting edge $v_0v_1$ in the lower mesh, the nearest node of $\Phi(x)$ on the upper mesh is either $v_0^\prime$ or $v_1^\prime$. \end{restatable} Here, we omit time in $\Phi$ for clarity.
-Conceptually, we assume that a cutting edge reflects distinct transport behaviors of the underlying flow $\mathbf{v}$ that drives the deformation; for example, in a laminar flow that is parallel to the cutting edge, no particle shall cross the edge.
+Formally, with a partition $PQ$, edges $uv\in P$ and $u^\prime v^\prime$ form a pair of cutting edges if there exists edge $u^\prime v^\prime\in Q$, where $u^\prime$ and $v^\prime$ are next nodes of $u$ and $v$, respectively.
+As shown in~\Cref{fig:divide}~{(a)}, a pair of cutting edges is a 4-node cycle formed by four edges: a lower-mesh edge $n_1n_9$, an upper-mesh edge $n_1^\prime n_9^\prime$, $n_1n_1^\prime$, and $n_9n_9^\prime$. \begin{restatable}{assumption}{myassumption} The lower/upper mesh and toroidal resolution are sufficiently refined such that for any point $x$ on a cutting edge $v_0v_1$ in the lower mesh, the nearest node of $\Phi(x)$ on the upper mesh is either $v_0^\prime$ or $v_1^\prime$. \end{restatable} Here, we omit $\phi$ in $\Phi$ for clarity.
+Conceptually, we assume that a cutting edge reflects distinct transport behaviors of the magnetic field $\mathbf{B}$, which drives the deformation.
+This is analogous to a laminar flow parallel to the cutting edge, where no particles cross the edge.

 \textbf{Cutting graphs and cutting paths}.
 A cutting graph is a graph that connects nodes that are connected by cutting edges.
 A cutting path is an arbitrary path in the cutting graph.
 For example, path $u_0u_1u_2u_3$ is a cutting path if $u_0u_1$, $u_1u_2$, and $u_2u_3$ are cutting edges; the counterpart consisting of next nodes $u_0^\prime u_1^\prime u_2^\prime u_3^\prime$ is also referred to a cutting path in the upper mesh.